-Type of information Specific information Objective of the analysis 6) flight crew flight log; 2) MELs for inoperative items such as cabin crew seats, 7) flight deck log book; systems.
+Type of information Specific information Objective of the analysis 6) flight crew flight log; MELs for inoperative items such as cabin crew seats, PA system, aircraft and emergency equipment and 7) flight deck log book; systems.
 8) maintenance logs/release forms; and 9) MEL.
-Other Review other operator documentation and determine pertinent references to: The objective is to review the operator's documentation and to evaluate the following: a) other personnel training syllabus for door procedures (e.g. ground crew); a) training content of other personnel roles in door procedures (that is, ground personnel, catering, and maintenance) including a review of their procedures; b) any operator issues which may contribute to the occurrence; b) mergers bankruntcies cost factors that could result in c) operational impacts from the occurrence; and changes to policies or procedures, training schedules and/or staffing requirements; and d) occurrence reports filed by the crew members. a) apprecianal impacts that required from the acquirrance (that c) operational impacts that resulted from the occurrence (that is, delays/cancellations, slide maintenance).
+Other Review other operator documentation and determine pertinent references to: The objective is to review the operator's documentation and to evaluate the following: a) other personnel training syllabus for door procedures (e.g. ground crew); a) training content of other personnel roles in door procedures (that is, ground personnel, catering, and maintenance) including a review of their procedures; b) any operator issues which may contribute to the occurrence; b) mergers, bankruptcies, cost factors that could result in c) operational impacts from the occurrence; and changes to policies or procedures, training schedules and/or staffing requirements; and d) occurrence reports filed by the crew members. operational impacts that resulted from the occurrence (that is, delays/cancellations, slide maintenance).